saireddyavs/task-manager/README.md

    - Validates if description is required, not empty and is string.
    - Validates if title is required, not empty and is string.
+   - If there are more than one request validation errors, all errors are passed in one response as array
    - creates a new task with title,descriptiom,id and isComplete flag set to false

 3. **GET /tasks/:taskID**